marcoszanre/obfuscation-bot-typescript/README.md

 * Create and enable a database of pre-configured answers (the bot app registration in Teams help text is limited to 32 characters), that users could type in the bot from Teams, and will be replaced with the configured answer
 * Create a code (e.g. {user}) that users could type to have the bot replace the text with the public user name
-* Expose to the Teams bot internal services (e.g. check user data against internal information from the chat itself - "@bot, what's userid status?")
+* Expose to the Teams bot internal services (e.g. check user data against internal information from the chat itself - "@bot, what's userid status?").

 ## Architecture overview